Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 In most cases, VAT is already credited at the final invoice price as it is billed to the buyer unless the exporter stipulates that it is not included.
 Typically, a foreign exporter will collect VAT from his Filipino buyer and remit the tax to the government.
 If the Philippine buyer re-sells the product locally, such as in a distributor relationship, the local re-seller passes the VAT onto the local buyer in the invoice price.

 Sales Service/Customer Support

+Philippine partners expect strong after-sales service and support from U.S. counterparts during and after the warranty period to ensure customer satisfaction and strengthen the brand name.
 U.S. firms typically provide after-sales service through their local representatives.
-Those with substantial sales in the Philippines establish a branch office, which further strengthens the support given to their local distributors or resellers.
-The strategy of having a local presence provides a competitive advantage.
+Those with substantial sales in the Philippines often establish a branch office to strengthen local distributor and reseller support.
 Another alternative is supporting the Philippine market from a regional Asian office.

 Local Professional Services

 American Chamber of Commerce of the Philippines, Inc.